amyfrancis97/CanDrivR-CS/README.md

 # CanDrivR-CS: A Cancer-Specific Machine Learning Framework for Distinguishing Recurrent and Rare Variants

 ## Introduction and Overview
 Welcome to CanDrivR-CS!
-This repository contains the scripts used for modeling in our recent CanDrivR-CD paper []().
+This repository contains the scripts used for modeling in our recent CanDrivR-CS paper []().
 The project includes functionality for managing ICGC, COSMIC, and TCGA datasets, applying machine learning models, and visualising the results.

 ## Directory Structure
 ```bash